octobercms/docs/user-guide/helpdesk/editing-messages.md

 ## Auto-closing Tickets

 Tickets close automatically after 7 days if the last message was from support staff and the user has not responded.
 This keeps the ticket queue clean without manual intervention.
-The auto-close interval can be changed in a config file at `config/responsiv/support/config.php`.
+The auto-close interval can be changed by creating a config override file at `config/responsiv/support/config.php` with an `expireInterval` value.

 ## Restricting Support Staff